Species scale, worldsheet CFTs and emergent geometry: Conclusions

 \section{Conclusions}

 The basic physical question driving this work is whether string theory does require extra dimensions in the classical sense.
 More precisely, whether classical geometry is always accessible in its perturbative moduli space of CFT backgrounds.
 Its web of stringent consistency conditions implies something \emph{a priori} more general, which brings along a number of deep ideas about what the correct notion of ``geometry'' in quantum gravity may be.
-However, attempting to connect string theory to low-energy phenomenology, one would like identify ubiquitous infrared features of the string landscape.
-If perturbative transitions to geometric extra dimensions are always present, perhaps the corners of the landscape explored hitherto are larger than one may have previously imagined.
+However, attempting to connect string theory to low-energy phenomenology, one would like to identify ubiquitous infrared features of the string landscape.
+If perturbative transitions to geometric extra dimensions are always present, perhaps the corners of the landscape explored hitherto are larger than one may have previously imagined, and predictions from these corners may generalize. \\

 The detailed interplay of string dualities leading to the dichotomy of infinite-distance limits encapsulated by the emergent string conjecture of \cite{Lee:2018urn, Lee:2019wij, Lee:2019xtm} suggests, among other things, that the above picture is correct, since in perturbative string theory one can neatly single out the limits in which a weakly coupled string dominates the physics.
 The rest then ought to be described by Kaluza-Klein degrees of freedom in some duality frame.
-The bottom-up analyses of \cite{Basile:2023blg, Bedroya:2024ubj} dovetail nicely with our top-down results in this respect.
-Furthermore, as discussed in the note added to \cref{sec:introduction}, the novel results of \cite{Ooguri:2024ofs}, interpreted from a top-down worldsheet perspective rather than the intended bottom-up holographic one, further corroborate this picture, showing that limits in conformal manifolds where light states emerge exhibit exponential scalings (consistently with the information-theoretic arguments of \cite{Stout:2022phm}\footnote{In order to reach this conclusion, it seems that at least in $d\geq 4$ it is important that the spacetime infrared physics be Einstein gravity \cite{Basile:2022sda}.
-The holographic interpretation of \cite{Ooguri:2024ofs} suggests that in $d=3$ this may not be the case.}) and the limiting theory contains a decompactified (free) sigma model sector.
-Our results on the asymptotics of UV-sensitive scales along the limit constitutes another step toward clarifying whether geometry emerges in string theory in the sense of perturbative connectedness.
-Collectively, the bottom-up and top-down results provide encouraging indications that, after all, extra dimensions might be ubiquitous in the landscape.
+This claim is already non-trivial in geometric settings, due to (T-)dualities, and our investigation indicates that it applies more broadly.
+In particular, combined with the analysis in \cref{app:geometric_vacua} and in \cite{Ooguri:2024ofs}, it would also apply in the presence of a continuous family of quasi-de Sitter vacua accumulating at zero dark energy, along the lines of \cite{Montero:2022prj}. \\